COVID-19 Resources from Johns Hopkins Children's Center

 Pediatric Surgery During the COVID-19 Pandemic

 Has a doctor recommended surgery for your child?
 As a parent, you may have concerns about the COVID-19 pandemic and whether it is OK to proceed with your child’s procedure.
 In this article, Pediatric Surgeon-in-Chief David Hackam discusses why it's important for children to get the care they need during the pandemic.
-In this video, our surgery care team shows children and families the changes put in place to ensure your child's safety during COVID-19.

 How We Are Keeping Your Family Safe